 To which extent are Europeans really “European”?
 How do people from France, Poland, Hungary, Finland, Portugal and Germany see and evaluate themselves and others?
 Is it possible to infer that different nationalities are growing together to a united Europe?

 The project EU-CAB under the coordination of the Duale Hochschule (Cooperative State Unversity) Karlsruhe, Germany, seeks to find answers to these questions.
 Therefore, students coming from all six countries learn and research together – building a peaceful Europe along the way.

-Click here for the picture gallery!
+Click here for our Budapest impressions!

 People from different countries are getting closer to each other,

 uniting to be more and more Europeans.”